AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/README.md

 ![img_0](https://github.com/AndrewBavuels/Sales-and-Business-Report-with-Microsoft-Power-BI/blob/main/images/0.png)

 - The first thing I wanted to know was if sales were correlated with the company's profits.
-In the scatterplot we can see that this is not the case.
+In the scatterplot, we can see that this is not the case.

 - We could think that the more we sell, the more profits we will have; However, we notice that there are losses in this graph.